Interests vs Positions (aka Wants vs. Needs)0

 - And, anything that is non-negotiable (Click here for more detail.)

 Finally, you may not know during the conflict or at the negotiation table whether the other party’s demands are Wants or Needs.
-The best alternative is to recognise what they’ve said, but also ask: “And what is that important to you?”
-This question will help you delve more deeply into their perspective so you understand how essential it is to the resolution, or whether there might be other alternatives not yet uncovered.
+The best alternative is to recognise what they’ve said, but also ask: “Why is that important to you?”
+You might also try the 5 Whys technique.
+These questions will help you delve more deeply into their perspective so you understand how essential it is to the resolution, or whether there might be other alternatives not yet uncovered.
 You might also do the same for yourself, so you don’t limit other solutions to meet your objectives.

 For anyone managing negotiation, I highly recommend this book: Getting to Yes, by Roger Fisher and William Ury.
 The link goes to the Amazon Australia website, but you should be re-directed to the proper site.

-What are some of the ways you’d describe a want vs a need?
+What are some of the ways you’ve heard other parties describe a want vs a need?
 Please add your thoughts in the Comments below.